Too Much Money (novel)

 Too Much Money is the last novel written by Dominick Dunne, published posthumously in the year of his death 2009.
 A roman à clef, its protagonist, August (Gus) Bailey, is an alter ego of the author.
+Dunne revives the world he first introduced in his mega-bestselling novel People Like Us, and updates readers on favorite characters.
+The book examines and satirizes the lifestyles of the ultra-wealthy in New York.